Ayush-Rawat-9/Simon-Game/README.md

 - JavaScript: Game logic and interactivity.

 # How to Play
-- Click the Start button to begin the game.
+- Press any key to start.
 - Watch the sequence of colors displayed by the game.
 - Click the buttons in the same sequence as shown.
 - If you get it right, the sequence gets longer.